sayakpaul/robustness-foundation-models/code/README.md

-This directory will contain code (notebooks / scripts) for evaluate robustness of programming language models that are based on Transformers [1].
+This directory contains a self-contained notebook (runnable on Google Colab) for evaluating the robustness of programming language models that are based on Transformers [1].

 ## Code navigation

-This directory provide the notebook for evaluating robustness of programming language models by using two  attack generation methods [2,3] in code domain.
-We focus on code summarization task, and provide three models to compare their performance.
+This directory provide the notebook for evaluating robustness of programming language models by using two  attack generation methods [2, 3] in code domain.
+We focus on the code summarization task, and provide three models to compare their performance.

-* Supervised training .
+* Supervised training.
 * Contrastive learning (Contracode) [4].
-* Robustness-aware Contrastive learning (CLAW)[5].
+* Robustness-aware Contrastive learning (CLAW) [5].